 PicnicHealth has now helped tens of thousands of patients diagnosed with chronic or complex diseases, and most of them have actively opted-in to contribute their de-identified data to medical research.
 Patients can sign up in 10 minutes by providing basic info and the names of your doctors or hospitals.
 It’s free for anyone who volunteers to contribute their de-identified data to help research.

 “Especially during the Covid era, we’ve heard from our users that they really appreciate being able to do their part for research easily from the safety of their home,” said Leviner.

-Currently PicnicHealth is looking for volunteers with sickle cell disease to contribute their data and offering $200 compensation for your time.
+Currently PicnicHealth is looking for volunteers with sickle cell disease to contribute their data.
 Together with patients, PicnicHealth is changing the future of health for the better by giving patients and doctors better visibility of their medical records, and by equipping researchers with data to help accelerate the development of new treatments.